thoughtbot/administrate/docs/customizing_dashboards.md

 `:direction` - What direction the sort should be in, `:asc` (default) or `:desc`.

+`:paginate` - Specifies if the paginate is enable in show page.
+Default is `true`.

 `:primary_key` (deprecated) - Specifies object's primary_key.

 `:foreign_key` (deprecated) - Specifies the name of the foreign key directly.